wp-plugins/affiliates/readme.txt

 == Changelog ==

+= 2.8.5 =
+* Added a filter for the help tab footer.
+* Updated the translation template.
+* Fixed missing spacing on filters in Totals section.
+* Removed deprecated information about links from Manage Affiliates help.

 = 2.8.4 =
 * Added the translation template.
 * Removed a couple of translations for empty strings.